 In addition to gaining practical experience with the research, conceptualization, development, and production of architecture, interns will also have a view of the ins-and-outs of running an entrepreneurial design studio.

 Interested individuals may send a digital CV and portfolio via the contact information below.
 Please indicate which office you are applying to (Detroit/NYC).
 We hire people, not robots, so use the cover letter to tell us who you are and why you want to be part of Dash Marshall.
+Graphs or infographics depicting your skill levels are unnecessary but if you insist, please indicate a scale.
+We suggest the scale of zero to Lina Bo Bardi.
 Inquiries sent with a generic cover letter will be ignored.

 You may reach us by sending email to info (at) dashmarshall.com.
 We will get back to you as soon as the current pace of work permits.